Yolo Vision Shenzhen

 Real-World Applications

 • Code Generation and Completion: AI-powered coding assistants, such as GitHub Copilot, frequently use caching.
 The existing code in a file serves as a long prompt.
 By caching the KV states of this code, the model can quickly generate suggestions for the next line or complete a function without needing to re-analyze the entire file every time a character is typed, making real-time inference possible.
+This technique is a key part of how AI code assistants work.

 Prompt Caching vs. Related Concepts